 A clearly defined policy is required to support EU science in its global leading role, guide different stakeholders through decisions-making, and implement procedures and protocols in the realm of OS.

-The Directorate-General for Research and Innovation (DG RTD) aims to set up an Open Science Policy Platform (OSPP) to develop a statement of intent through a structured discussion.
-By engaging different actors such as research funding bodies, universities, research performing organisations, and OS platforms e.g., Citizen Science, OSPP will strengthen the dialogue within stakeholders and constitute an opportunity for developing, guiding, and monitoring OS.
+The Directorate-General for Research and Innovation (DG RTD) set up an Open Science Policy Platform (OSPP) which has developed a statement of intent through a structured discussion.
+By engaging different actors such as research funding bodies, universities, research performing organisations, and OS platforms e.g., Citizen Science, OSPP has strengthened the dialogue within stakeholders and constitute an opportunity for developing, guiding, and monitoring OS.
 The Open Science Policy Platform recommendations can be found in the final report: "Progress on Open Science: Towards a Shared Research Knowledge System".

 Shared Vision, Shared Mission